^

 Include all tables in one Word document with no identifying information.

 Number tables consecutively with their appearance in the text.
 Footnotes in tables can include definitions of abbreviations, designated footnotes and table legends, in that order.
 Designated footnotes take standard symbols (*, †, ‡, §, ¦, ¶, #, **, ††, for example).
 Place footnotes to tables below the table body.
-Avoid vertical lines.
 Be sparing in the use of tables and ensure that the data presented in tables do not duplicate results described elsewhere in the article.

 Figure Files (Anonymized)